History & Timeline

 WordPress and RS Justice

 October 2014 — We moved the entire website over to WordPress.
 WordPress provided even more flexibility than Google Spreadsheets and allowed us to function in a more organized manner.
-At this point I decided to drop the term “blacklist” for both technical and practical reasons.
+At this point we decided to drop the term “blacklist” for both technical and practical reasons.
 Although in essence the website does act as a list of presumably bad players, it is ultimately up to each and every individual to decide whether a listed player is abusive or not; calling the website a blacklist implied that every person added to the site was in fact a “bad” or abusive person.
-I preferred to keep a more neutral position, leaving it up to the public to decide whether a player on the site is bad or not.
+We preferred to keep a more neutral position, leaving it up to the public to decide whether a player on the site is bad or not.

 Steady Progress and Touching Up